ANNUAL REPORT 2020-21

 residents avoided a utility shut-off during the pandemic through financial assistance from local, state and federal sources

-of clients live at or below 100% poverty
+live at or below 100% of the federal poverty level

-of clients live at or below 200% poverty
+live at or below 200% of the federal poverty level